Armored cruiser: Armored cruisers in the pre-dreadnought era

-Battle of Tsushima and appearance of the battlecruiser
+Battle of Tsushima and final developments

 Armored cruisers were used with success in the line of battle by the Japanese at the Battle of Tsushima in 1905.
 Of the battle damage received by the Japanese, the armored cruiser Nisshin received eight hits, which destroyed three of her 8 in guns, killed five crew members and injured 90 more (one of the wounded being Isoroku Yamamoto, who would later plan the attack on Pearl Harbor).
 None of the other Japanese armored cruisers suffered serious damage or large loss of life.
 Iwate was hit 16 times but no one onboard was killed and only 15 were wounded.
 Except for Kasagi, all the cruisers present at Tsushima that morning were still battle-ready in the evening.

 The performance of the Japanese armored cruisers led to a boom in the construction of armored cruisers in the world's navies as some naval authorities concluded that the armored cruiser's superior speed could ensure survivability in a naval action against battleships; they did not take into account the Russian Baltic Fleet's inefficiency and tactical ineptitude during the battle.
-First Sea Lord "Jacky" Fisher, an advocate of armored cruisers as more useful than battleships to safeguard British trade and territorial interests, saw his efforts justified; his belief that "speed is armor" would lead him to create the battlecruiser.
 Danish Navy Commander William Hovgaard, who would later become president of New York Shipbuilding and serve on the U.S. Navy's Battleship Design Advisory Board, a group which would help plan the Iowa-class fast battleships in the 1930s, said, "The fighting capacity of the armored cruiser has reached a point which renders its participation in future fleet actions almost a certainty" and called for a "battleship-cruiser" which would possess the speed of a cruiser and the firepower of a capital ship Other naval authorities remained skeptical.
 Mahan called the interest in armored cruisers "a fad," then explained: